adsarwate/advising-notes/GraduateResearch.md

 You should end up reading a **lot** of papers in grad school.
 You need to figure out how to organize them!
 There are quite a few tools out there:

-* Zotero: an open-source bibliography management tool with web browser plug-ins so you can create an entry from data scraped from the paper's website.
-* Mendeley: I used to like this, but they were bought by Elsevier, which is evil, so I no longer recommend it.
+* [Zotero](https://www.zotero.org/) helps manage papers and references (like iTunes for your research papers).
+It's ope-source There are browser plugins that let you grab the PDF and citation information from the website of a paper.
 * Many BibTeX or BibLaTeX managers (e.g. BibDesk on Mac OS) have a "notes" feature or something where you can type in some quick notes associated to the bib entry.

+If you read a paper and find it remotely interesting or helpful, get the bibliography entry for it. **NOTE:** Zotero, if you use it, will generate .bib files for use with LaTeX.
+Chances are that they will not be formatted properly and your bibliography will look messy when compile.
+So you need to manually fix those .bib entries.

+There are many issues that come up in bibliographies: John Owens [has a whole webpage of them](https://www.ece.ucdavis.edu/~jowens/biberrors.html).

 It helps to have some sort of "diary" or other way of keeping a log of what you've been reading and what the main points of the paper were, things that were interesting or confusing, and things that you might want to follow up on.
 For the last thing, it could be some problem the paper left unanswered (maybe you can answer it) or some new analysis/technique you might want to learn, or just that you need to cite this paper when working on this problem.

 ### Programming

 If you are an EE student, chances are you have done a lot of your programming in MATLAB.
 While lots of places still use MATLAB, you are better off learning Python, and particular using `numpy` and `scipy` for simulations.
-If you are doing large-scale nachine learning (e.g. deep learning) you might want to learn how to use [PyTorch](https://pytorch.org) or [TensorFlow](https://www.tensorflow.org/).
+Most people I know use [Anaconda](https://www.anaconda.com/products/distribution) with Spyder.
+If you are doing large-scale nachine learning (e.g. deep learning) you might want to learn how to use [PyTorch](https://pytorch.org) or [TensorFlow](https://www.tensorflow.org/) or [JAX](https://github.com/google/jax).
 Download [Jupyter](https://jupyter.org) so you can make interactive Python `.ipython` notebooks -- this is a good way to keep track of code and notes, since the notebooks support LaTeX markup.
+If you install python using

 Another language you can learn (especially if you think you might be engaging seriously with the statistics literature) is `R`.
 The syntax is very similar to MATLAB (and in particular matrix multiplication, which is ugly in Python, is more MATLAB-like in `R`).
 There is a very active open-source development base for `R` and many statistics papers come with an `R` package that you can install and use to test/apply the methods.